We are working to make the community safer and stronger by preparing for wildfire and reducing risk.

 • Do not wait to be advised to leave if you feel your safety is compromised.
 If advised to leave your home/area, please do so immedietly.

-• Understand what the following actions are:
+• Understand the following guidance:

-• Evacuation – A directive to leave the area immediately.
+• Evacuation: A directive to leave the area immediately.

-• All Clear – Follow-up information issued after officials have determined the hazard no longer presents a threat to the community.
+• All Clear: Follow-up information issued after officials have determined the hazard no longer presents a threat to the community.

 (Other alerts for general emergency preparedness - find more information on our Emergency Preparedness webpage)